saasbook/hw-activerecord-practice/README.md

 1. Fork the repo on GitHub and clone your fork.

 2. In the toplevel directory of the assignment, run `bundle` to make sure you have the necessary Gems.

+3. Suggested: make a copy of the file `customers.sqlite3`, which is the SQLite database used in these exercises.
+That way if you accidentally get the database into a state from which you can't restore it, you can just restore from your backup file.

 ## Background Information